slnlaw

 If you are an office worker, you most likely have to be able to access and understand the written word, which would be an essential job function.
 This function could be accommodated for someone with a visual disability through the use of assistive technology.

-Do I Have to Disclose my Disability on a Job Application?
+Do I Have to Disclose My Disability on a Job Application?

 You do not have to disclose this in the application or interview process.
 The employer cannot by law refuse to hire you because of the disability.
 There is still a practical risk that they would hold the disability against you in the hiring process.
 If you need special measures to allow you to do your job you will eventually need to inform the employer.
 But it does not have to be on the job application.